naoyuki-sato/Camera-Remote-API/README.md

 * you will be able to control Sony deivce w/ JSON message.

 ### To Do List
+* make JavaScript lib of Camera Remote API
-* add SSDP to find Device
+* add SSDP for the device discovery
 * add more actions.
-* have more rich UI
+* more rich UI

 License
 ----------